tapis-project/documentation/source/specialized-services/etl/user-guide/section1-etlsystems.rst

 * ``path`` - The path to the directory on the Tapis System where the manifest files are stored or created
 * ``include_patterns`` - An array of glob patterns that are used to filter filenames.
 All files matching the glob patterns are considered by Tapis ETL to be manifest files.
 * ``exclude_patterns`` - An array of glob patterns that are used to filter filenames.
 All files matching the glob patterns are considered by Tapis ETL to be **non**-manifest files.
-* ``generation_policy`` - Indicates how manifests will be generated for data files on the corresponding ETL System.
+* ``generation_policy`` - Indicates how manifests will be generated for data files on the Manifests System.
 Must be one of the following values:

   * ``manual`` - A user must manually generate the manifests for the data files that they want their ETL Pipeline to process
   * ``auto_one_per_file`` - Generates one manifest per data file found in the data directory